MokeEire/jobdesc-nlp/README.md

 # What is this?
-A little exploration of text analysis using job descriptions.
+An exploration of keywords in job descriptions using text analysis.

 I wanted to see which key words were showing up most often in the kinds of jobs I was applying to.
 This seemed like a perfect opportunity to get my feet wet with text analysis in Python, and I wanted to make a wordcloud to make the analysis easily interpretable visually.